-Corey serves as Chief Strategy Officer for Voltage.
-He has spent 15 years working in strategic and leadership roles focused on growing national and local client brands with award-winning, ROI-generating digital strategies.
+Corey is the President and CEO of Voltage.
+He has spent 18 years working in strategic and leadership roles focused on growing national and local client brands with award-winning, ROI-generating digital strategies.
 He's a recent recipient of the KCDMA 2019 Marketer of the Year award.

 But wait, there's more!